Setup Your WordPress Website

 You’ll have to follow some other basic steps, such as providing an email address and picking a password.
-WordPress will send a confirmation email to you that will provide you with some easy instructions to confirm that you indeed are who you say you are and that you agree to their terms of service.
+WordPress will send a confirmation email to you that will provide you with some easy instructions.
+Then just confirm who you say you are and that you agree to their terms of service.

-You will need to involve some thought on your part in terms of how you want your website or blog to look.
-Once you’ve confirmed your account through WordPress and have your password set up, choosing a theme is a decision you’ll have to make.
+You will need to involve some thought on how you want your website or blog to look.
+Once you’ve confirmed your account through WordPress, choosing a theme is the next decision you’ll have to make.

 It’s not difficult, but understanding how to set up a website on WordPress does involve some advance planning.
-The theme you choose will say a lot about you or your business so pick a theme that provides a visual statement about you or your business.
+The theme you choose will say a lot about you or your business.
+That said, pick a theme that provides a visual statement about you or your business.
 Take your time, and look around at the options.
 There’s a lot of themes to choose from so don’t feel like you need to rush.

 Choosing Your Website Name